Emergency Dentist

 TOOTH SENSITIVITY

 Experiencing tooth sensitivity from hot or cold foods and drinks is common, but the area could be decaying if you have constant sensitivity in any teeth.
-When the sensitivity is long-lasting, visit Dr. Scarborough or Dr. Sampalis before it worsens.
+When the sensitivity is long-lasting, visit our doctors before it worsens.

 How We Can Help